AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_tunnel.html.markdown

 # aviatrix_tunnel

-The Tunnel resource allows the creation and management of Aviatrix tunnels.
+The aviatrix_tunnel resource allows the creation and management of Aviatrix tunnels.

 ## Example Usage